 Customer Champions Moving to New Companies

-This is the highest-value signal.
+The highest-value signal.
 A contact who used your product and can speak to its value from personal experience is now at a new organization.
-They know the ROI, they know the implementation process, and they have a story to tell internally.
-Reach out within the first 30 days to congratulate them and offer support at their new organization.
+They know the ROI, the implementation, and the story to tell internally.
+Champify's report found former advocates convert 6.3x more efficiently from first touch to closed-won than cold outbound.

 Prospect Contacts Changing Roles

-Contacts from deals that stalled or were lost sometimes move to new companies where the budget, timing, or strategic priority aligns better.
+Contacts from deals that stalled or were lost sometimes land where the budget, timing, or strategic priority aligns better.
 A "not now" from 18 months ago can become a "yes" at a new company.
-Track these contacts and re-engage when they land somewhere new.

 Decision Makers Entering Your Target Accounts

-When a target account hires a new CTO, VP of Sales, or other key decision maker, that is a buying window regardless of whether you had a prior relationship.
+When a target account hires a new CTO, VP of Sales, or other key decision maker, that is a buying window regardless of prior relationship.
 New hires evaluate vendors during their first 90 days, and reaching them early puts you on the shortlist.

 Internal Promotions and Lateral Moves

-Internal moves are often overlooked but equally valuable.
-When your champion at an existing account gets promoted from Director to VP, they now have more budget authority and influence.
-When they move from one division to another, they can introduce your product to a new business unit.
+Often overlooked.
+When your champion at an existing account gets promoted from Director to VP, they gain budget authority.
+When they move between divisions, they can carry your product into a new business unit.

 “Automatic account profile detail I can use to manage my territory.
 Using Salesmotion AI to generate value statements per persona, account, etc. Using Salesmotion to give me a starting point based on new hires, or news alerts is critical.”